First published December 8, 2018

 Romans 15:18

-But the ESV-CE didn't get them all; Psalm 26:10 in the ESV-CE still says ...in whose hands are evil devices, which might conjure up images of phones going off during the Mass.
+But Psalm 26:10 in both the RSV-2CE and ESV-CE still reads ...in whose hands are evil devices, which might conjure up images of phones going off during the Mass.

 RSV-2CEESV-CE